-Alpine Skiing is a demanding sport, and athletes will benefit by being in good physical condition to compete successfully and safely.
-In addition to a basic combination of endurance and strength, Alpine Skiing requires a high capacity of quickness and action/reaction endurance.
-Through proper training, the athletes improve their physical, psychological and mental efficiency.
+Alpine skiing is a demanding sport, and athletes will benefit by being in good physical condition to compete successfully and safely.
+In addition to a basic combination of endurance and strength, Alpine skiing requires a high capacity of quickness and action/reaction endurance.

 - In 1993, Special Olympics North Carolina athlete Donna Parker attended the Special Olympics World Winter Games in Austria to compete in alpine skiing.

-- In 1974, Jim Cottrell with the French Swiss Ski College in Blowing Rock was instrumental in introducing alpine skiing to Special Olympics.
+- In 1974, Jim Cottrell with the French Swiss Ski College in Blowing Rock was instrumental in introducing alpine skiing to the Special Olympics movement.

 - SONC held its first Winter Games in 1993 at Appalachian Ski Mountain located between Blowing Rock and Boone.
 The site continues to host the event to this day.

 See if this sport is offered

 in your community